 - Juice from ½ lemon or 2 teaspoons vinegar (distilled, cider, red wine, etc)

-- Prepare crabs by cleaning them with a scrub brush under running water.
+Prepare crabs by cleaning them with a scrub brush under running water.
 Remove the upper shell.
 Remove gills.
-Cut in half if desired.
+Cut the body in half if desired.
 We like to smash the claws with the back of a knife or you can use a crab cracker at the end of cooking.

 -Remember that corn starch is only an effective thickener at boiling temperatures.